 - You won’t be bothered by a used car’s previous owner (e.g., they may have had an accident, etc.).

 - The warranty on your new vehicle will protect you against repair costs for up to 3 years or 36,000 miles, whichever comes first.

-- A new vehicle is more fuel efficient than a used one because it has been built with newer technology and materials.
+- A new vehicle is more fuel-efficient than a used one because it has been built with newer technology and materials.

 However, buying a used vehicle with a loan can be a great way to save money.
 Older cars usually cost less upfront but may require more maintenance sooner.

-Keep in mind that because a new car is considered to be a more reliable vehicle, while the price tag may be higher the interest rates on loan are often lower for financing new vehicles rather than used cars.
+Keep in mind that because a new car is considered to be a more reliable vehicle, while the price tag may be higher the interest rates on loans are often lower for financing new vehicles rather than used cars.

 Negotiate To Get The Best Price On The Vehicle

 Just because there is a purchase price sticker on the car doesn’t mean that’s what you have to pay.
 Once you know what your budget is, do your research to know what you should be paying for the car.
 Sites like Kelly Blue Book, TruCar, or Edmonds can help you figure out the price you should be paying.

 Then head to the dealership and start negotiating, here are some tips: